binary1248/Wyrm/README.md

 -------
 - [SFML](http://www.sfml-dev.org/) ( Awesome 2D Graphics, Sound, Network etc. library )
 - [SFGUI](https://github.com/TankOs/SFGUI) ( Just as awesome GUI library for SFML )
-- [boost](http://www.boost.org/) ( I don't use boost directly anymore, but their features made it into C++11 )
 - [libnoise](http://libnoise.sourceforge.net/) ( Neat noise generation library for procedural generation )
-- and all the other libraries I used but forgot to mention here...